 - How do they get the offer?

-Simply, these questions are the beginning steps to building your page’s unique selling proposition.
+Simply put, these questions are the beginning steps to building your page’s unique selling proposition.
 Also known as the value proposition, it is a statement that clearly identifies why a customer buys your product or service.

-Try visiting online communities, forums or websites where your audience hangs out.
-You’ll discover their desires, problems and what they enjoy.
+Try visiting online communities, forums, or websites where your audience hangs out.
+You’ll discover their desires, problems, and what they enjoy.
 You can use this information to help tailor your copy to their preferences.
-Have you looked at what your competition is doing?
-Pay attention to why they’re successful.

 Words that work

-- You – Use you to slip past your audiences guards and make them feel like your product fulfills their goals, desires, dreams and interests.
+- You – When you use the word “you”, it feels like your product fulfills their goals, desires, dreams, and interests.

 Your headline is the first thing a viewer will see when they come to your page.
 It needs to be clear and concise, confirm your offer, and include messaging that reflects the audience’s entrance point.

-Your subhead is a more in depth description of your headline.
+Your subhead is a more in-depth description of your headline.
 It usually appears just below your headline, and it is in a smaller font.
-Use the subhead to be persuasive and explain your offer in greater detail as Trip Tribe does.
+Use the subhead to be persuasive and explain your offer in greater detail.

 5. Social proof

 Your call-to-action is the reason you have a landing page.
 You want someone to sign up for your offer.
-What it looks like, how it reads and where it is placed are all key to getting those conversions.
+What it looks like, how it reads and where it is placed will impact your conversion rate.

 - Enclose CTA text in a box.
-This makes it look like a button, and people want to click buttons!
-Use rounded edges.
-Try a 3D effect.
-When the mouse hovers over the button, have it change color/shade; it entices people to click.
+This makes it look like a button, and people want to click buttons.

 - Color doesn’t matter.
 Contrast matters.
 Your CTA button should stand out from everything else on the page.
 First, find the main color of your site, then look at the color that is directly opposite it on the color wheel.
 That is the best complementary color for you to use for your CTA.
 For example, if your page background is blue, use an orange CTA to stand out from the rest of the site.